Alblahm/Use-Siri-with-Aquarium/README.md

-# Voice-Controled-Acuarium
+# Voice-Controled-Aquarium
-A full feed and remote control acuarium.
+A full feed and remote control aquarium.
 You can take the control of it, both via web page interface or directly by using Siri voice commands.

 ## Select your Language